Click on a tab for more information

 Currently on display at the National Videogame Arcade

 A portable installation designed to mix physical movement with teamwork, communication and problem-solving.

 One physical space, four big buttons and codes to be cracked!
-The game uses four custom-made wireless buttons designed so that the game can fit into any environment, incorportating unique layouts into the experience.
+The game uses four custom-made buttons, designed so that the game can fit into any environment.

 Dash & Bash was originally developed for GameCity Nottingham in 2014, where it was installed as a playable room within the venue.

-An updated version was commissioned for the National Videogame Arcade, and was one of the first installations in the museum when it opened in 2015.
+An updated version was created for the National Videogame Arcade, and was one of the first installations in the museum when it opened in 2015.

 Each player is given a picture card to find, which will appear on one of four wall-mounted screens.
 Players must dash to the screen with their card and bash the big button beneath it to score!